Scott Cawthon: Scott Cawthon made games

-On May 21, 2016, Cawthon released a teaser trailer for Five Nights at Freddy's: Sister Location, featuring two new animatronics as well as circus-themed variations of Foxy and Freddy from the series.
+On May 21, 2016, Cawthon released a teaser trailer for Five Nights at Freddy's: Sister Location, featuring two new animatronics as well as circus-themed variations of the Foxy and Freddy characters from the series.
 The game was released on October 7, 2016, and was generally well received.
-Cawthon released a free custom night update on December 2, with "Golden Freddy Mode" being added to the update soon after.
+Cawthon released the update "Custom Night" on December 1, with "Golden Freddy Mode" being added to the update soon after.

-On July 3, 2017, Cawthon announced the cancellation of a sixth main installment to Five Nights at Freddy's, after previously stating a month earlier that a sixth game was in the works.
-He reasoned that it was because he had been neglecting other important things in his life, but said that he was not planning to abandon the series and may release a FNaF World-styled spin-off game in the future.
-However, with the release of Freddy Fazbear's Pizzeria Simulator on December 4, 2017, this was confirmed to be a troll.
+On July 3, 2017, Cawthon announced the cancellation of a sixth main installment to Five Nights at Freddy's, after previously stating a month earlier that a sixth game was in development.
+He opined that he had been neglecting other aspects of his life but said that he was not planning to abandon the series and was considering developing a FNaF World-styled spin-off game in the future.
+However, with the release of Freddy Fazbear's Pizzeria Simulator on December 4, 2017, this was confirmed to be a joke.

 On June 28, 2018, the seventh main installment to the series, Ultimate Custom Night, was released on Steam for free.
 It features over 50 characters from the franchise.
-In Cawthon's Upcoming Projects post on Steam, he noted that the deals for the console ports have been signed, as well as more info on the virtual reality and augmented reality games.
-He announced that a new book series, Five Nights at Freddy's: Fazbear Frights, is coming.
-On August 27, 2018, Cawthon commented on a post regarding Fredbear's true voice in Ultimate Custom Night, "I have a feeling we'll be seeing more of Kellen in the FNAF universe.
-His work isn't done yet," hinting that he was possibly developing an eighth game.
+In Cawthon's Upcoming Projects post on Steam, he noted that deals for console ports have been signed, as well as announcing virtual reality and augmented reality games.